tropycal/tropycal/docs/options/map_prop.rst

      - Line width for the cone of uncertainty.
 Default is 1.0.
    * - cone_alpha
      - Transparency for the cone of uncertainty.
 Default is 0.6.
+   * - cone_res
+     - Grid resolution for the cone of uncertainty in degrees.
+Default is 0.05.

 .. _options-prop-gridded: